VoiceBeer/VoiceBeer/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-**I'm Hao Chen, you may also call me Chris or vb, vb is kinda like a pronoun of me, which is named by myself in high school.**
+**I'm Hao Chen, Chris or vb. vb is kinda like a pronoun of me, which is named by myself in high school.**

 - 🏫 My research interests are in machine learning, deep learning
 - 🌱 I’m currently learning dozens of stuff